unoplatform/uno/doc/articles/concepts/overview/why-uno-platform.md

 ## Used to build countless apps for over a decade

 Uno Platform started as an internal project at Nventive over 10 years ago, which we have used to develop [countless apps for top worldwide-recognized brands](https://nventive.com/en/our-work).
-In addition, many fortune-500 companies use Uno Platform for their internal, line of business applications, some of which you can find on the [Uno Platform case studies](https://platform.uno/case-studies/) page.
+In addition, many Fortune 500 companies use Uno Platform for their internal, line of business applications.
+Some of those can be found on the [Uno Platform case studies](https://platform.uno/case-studies/) page.

 ## Support: Community and Paid